Vinleii/Vinleii/README.md

 `LOADING : User's DNI List...`

-_Now, I know that NOT ALL fans of controversial fandoms like Forsaken or Dandy's World are horrible people, but most of them are based off my experience.
+_Now, I know that NOT ALL fans of controversial fandoms are horrible people, but most of them are based off my experience.
 But hey, if you're really sure that you're not a toxic person, feel free to int!
 But these people on the list must stay about 10 solar systems away from me._

 > Spawnists.